In our Nationwide insurance review, we give the company 4.4 out of 5.0 stars as we compare its average costs to competitors in the market.

 Positive Nationwide Insurance Reviews

-Positive Nationwide insurance reviews often center on pleasant experiences with agents.
+Positive Nationwide insurance reviews often center around pleasant experiences with agents.
 Here are some examples.

 “The customer service is very personal.
 I was able to get the plan and [coverage] I wished.
 Gerry was amazing and worked with me even when I wasn’t able to commit right away.
 Staff and company looked nice and performed professionally.”